Minutes from West Palm Beach, Wellington is a village bounded by the Everglades and renowned for its equestrian culture.

 Segways are fun and unique ways to scoot around and see lots of sights without expending a lot of energy.

-In the winter time, when much of America is firmly in the clutches of winter’s icy grip, Florida enjoys a climate that makes many people jealous.
+In the winter time, when most of America’s golf courses are dormant, Florida enjoys a climate that makes obsessive golfers like me jealous.

 It’s a big area for the so-called snowbirds that flock here to play golf; the Palm Beach and Wellington areas are the hotspots.